Online Learning at Reynolds

 You can complete the Orientation at your own pace.
-The orientation helps you to understand how typical online courses are structured, paced, and facilitated.
-You will have the opportunity to interact with a facilitator and with other students, as you prepare for learning at a distance.
+The orientation helps you to understand how typical online courses are structured, paced, and facilitated to prepare you for learning at a distance.

 - The module can be completed within 1 day.

 - The learning activities require a total time commitment of 2 hours.

 - The entire module is delivered online.

 - The module helps students learn how to use online learning tools while gaining study skills, time management skills, and other essential information necessary for independent learning.

 Students who successfully complete the Orientation receive a “Certificate of Completion” to share with their online instructors.

 Special Note for Out of State Online Students (non-Virginia)

 Reynolds has entered into a regional reciprocity agreement through NC-SARA to accept out-of-state students in our online programs and courses.

 Reynolds’ Student Complaint Policy is described on the Student Policies webpage and within the catalogue.
 Reynolds strives to provide the highest quality educational opportunities available.
 However, if a conflict does arise, our efforts are meant to resolve grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 Students should follow carefully the steps outlined in the Student Complaint Policy to ensure proper and timely resolution of their complaint.
 Complaints must follow the college's customary resolution procedure prior to being referred to SCHEV.